 We also receive fees that are fixed in nature, such as annual license and maintenance charges, in place of or in conjunction with variable consideration.
-The fees are recognized ratably over the service period of the contract that the Company's platform is made available to the customer (i.e., the customer simultaneously receives and consumes the benefit of the software over the contract service period).
+The fees are independent of the number of students that are enrolled in courses with our customers and are allocated to and recognized ratably over the service period of the contract that the Company's platform is made available to the customer (i.e., the customer simultaneously receives and consumes the benefit of the software over the contract service period).